bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 ## Running our Scripts

 Now we want to start running our [hacking](../basic/hacking.md) [Script](../basic/scripts.md) so that it can start earning us money and experience.
-Our home computer only has 8GB of [RAM](../basic/ram.md) and we'll be using it for something else later.
-So instead, we'll take advantage of the [RAM](../basic/ram.md) on other machines.
+Our home computer only has 8GB of [RAM](../basic/ram.md), and we'll be using it for something else later.
+Instead, we'll take advantage of the [RAM](../basic/ram.md) on other machines.

 Go to `Terminal` and enter the following command: